kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 A new, extensible probing mechanism within the Kubelet is also proposed to be responsible for performing the health checks that produce these conditions.

-The node is considered fully-schedulable only when these components are confirmed operational by meeting thier respective readiness conditions.
+The node is considered fully-schedulable only when these components are confirmed operational by meeting their respective readiness conditions.
 This mechanism complements the existing Kubelet managed `Ready` condition by providing granular control over node-schedulability.

 ## Motivation